What is Thallasemia?

 Thallasemia is an inherited form of anemia, wherein there is a defect in the synthesis of hemoglobin.
-Thalassemia is an inherited disorder.
-It is sometimes called Mediterranean anemia, von Jaksch anemia or Cooley's anemia, named after the physicians who first diagnosed it.
 As a result of the decreased production of hemoglobin, the RBCs are small.

 Types of Thallasemia

 1. Thallasemia major in which the defective gene is inherited from both parents.